 45. How would you go about disagreeing with your supervisor about a decision that you know is not the right one?

-I always build a strong working relationship with my supervisor so in situations like these where I have a different opinion, I can openly speak to them.
+I always build a strong working relationship with my supervisor so, in situations like these where I have a different opinion, I can openly speak to them.
 I would stick to the facts.
-I would show my supervisor the implications of that decision.
-Then I would help come up with alternatives
+I explain the implications of that decision to my supervisor.
+Then I would help come up with alternatives.

 46. How do you show confidence in your employee’s ability when you assign them a task?